-- the academic advisor verifying completion of all academic degree requirements and clinic practicum credits - the thesis advisor, verifying completion of the thesis (if the student has completed a thesis) - the Director of Clinical Education, verifying completion of all clinic requirements and

-ASHA clinical requirements (if the student has completed a clinical program).
+- the academic advisor verifying completion of all academic degree requirements and clinic practicum credits - the thesis advisor, verifying completion of the thesis (if the student has completed a thesis) - the Director of Clinical Education, verifying completion of all clinic requirements and ASHA clinical requirements (if the student has completed a clinical program).
 The clinic coordinator/director of clinical education also oversees documentation of requirements toward PDE Certification for SLP students

-Early in the term in which they plan to graduate, students should contact their academic advisor and the SLP Director of Clinical Education (SLP students) or AuD Director of Clinical Education (AuD students) to hold appointments to clear them for graduation.
+Early in the term in which they plan to graduate, students should contact their academic advisor and the AuD Director of Clinical Education (AuD students) to hold appointments to clear them for graduation.
 Students do not need to hold an individual appointment with the Department Chair.